MarwinMarw/RINEX-satellite-position/README.md

  Where key of the dictionary is a PRN of a satellite.

- The RINEX nav data, I took from the [UNAVCO ftp resource](ftp://data-out.unavco.org/pub/rinex/nav/)
+ ## The RINEX nav data, I took from the UNAVCO ftp resource
+ link -> ftp://data-out.unavco.org/pub/rinex/nav/